Ashaarani/On-Cloud-Wine/README.md

 ## Project Overview

-The goal of our project is to optimize Pearmund Cellars Winery operations through the development of an advanced analytics dashboard.This dashboard integrates with the DTC Orderport system to provide real-time insights into sales, marketing, and production.Increasing profitability, streamlining production, and improving decision-making are the objectives.
+The goal of our project is to optimize Pearmund Cellars Winery operations through the development of an advanced analytics dashboard.
+This dashboard integrates with the DTC Orderport system to provide real-time insights into sales, marketing, and production.
+Increasing profitability, streamlining production, and improving decision-making are the objectives.
 ## Setup Instructions

 ### Data Extraction and Cleaning